allezpilates/allezpilates.github.io/_pages/home.md

 _How much does it cost?_
 - Initial consultation : free
-- Online Private Session : £35
+- Online Private Session : £48
-- Class Recording : £15
+- Class Recording : £8
-- Face To Face Private Session : £48
+- Face To Face Private Session : £70

 _What’s a postural assessment?_
-In a postural assessment, we look at your static posture to see if there are any imbalances that could cause or are causing pain and discomfort.
+In a postural assessment, I look at your static posture to see if there are any imbalances that could cause or are causing pain and discomfort.

 _Why does it work?_ No Pills.
 No Shakes.
 No Gimmicks.
-We believe in evidence-based programs that show results quickly.
+I believe in evidence-based programs that show results quickly.
 Whatever your goal is, you should start to see results within 12 weeks.

 _Do I have to do a consultation before booking sessions?_ No, you don’t have to but it’s free and it’s useful to get a picture of where you want to get.
 Up to you.